Super-McTea/herbal-delight/README.md

 # Herbal Delight
 An addon mod for Farmer's Delight (Fabric) that adds tea to the game!
+This mod was originally made for an upcoming modpack that is based in Create.